Proteins and Their Role in Our Health

 Amino Acids And Their Role In Building Proteins

-Nonessential amino acids – Can be synthesized by the body
+Nonessential amino acids – Synthesized by the body.

 Essential Amino Acids

-There are a set of 9 amino acids that are classified as essential amino acids.
-These are isoleucine, leucine, lysine, histidine, methionine, phenylalanine, threonine, tryptophan, and valine.
-These can be obtained only via diet.
+Nine amino acids are classified as essential, namely isoleucine, leucine, lysine, histidine, methionine, phenylalanine, threonine, tryptophan, and valine.
+These must be obtained exclusively from the diet.

 Also check out Swami’s take on the Best Backpacks in India

 Other Good Pea Based Vegan Protein Supplement Powders